MetPX/sarracenia/docs/source/Contribution/Development.rst

 Releases are classified as follows:

 Alpha
-  Snapshot releases taken directly from v03_wip, with no other qualitative guarantees.
+  Snapshot releases taken directly from development, with no other qualitative guarantees.
   No guarantee of functionality, some components may be partially implemented, some breakage may occur.
   No bug-fixes, issues addressed by subsequent version.